Things home insurance will cover – and things it won’t

 Cover for theft also comes as standard with contents insurance, but only for items that are stolen from your home.

-Realistically your phone is more likely to be stolen while you’re out and about, and for that you’ll need cover for personal possessions outside the home, which isn’t normally included as standard.
+Realistically, your phone is more likely to be stolen while you’re out and about.
+For that you’ll need cover for personal possessions outside the home, which isn’t normally included as standard.
 Check with your insurance provider – if you’re not covered, you should be able to add it to your policy for an additional fee.

-Even if your keys are stolen from your home, you might actually find that they’re covered by your car insurance.
-Replacing modern computerised keys can be very expensive, so check both your car and home insurance to make sure you’re covered for theft, wherever your keys are taken from.
+Even if your keys are stolen from your home, you might actually find they’re covered by your car insurance.
+Replacing lost car keys can be very expensive, especially modern computerised fobs.
+So, check both your car and home insurance to make sure you’re covered for theft, wherever your keys are taken from.

-Generally, insurance policies will state that you need to tell your provider if you’re going to be away for more than 30 days.
+Generally, insurance policies will state that you need to tell your provider if you’re going to be away from home for more than 30 days.
+Check your policy to be sure as a few policies might allow up to 60 days.

 Speak to your insurance provider if you intend to be away for longer than 30 days – they may be able to add endorsements to your policy to ensure your property is fully covered.
-Alternatively, it you’re likely to be away a while you might need to take out specialist unoccupied home insurance.
+Alternatively, you might need to take out specialist unoccupied home insurance.

 Your home insurance policy is unlikely to include any kind of dedicated asbestos insurance cover.
 However, if asbestos is discovered or disturbed after a so-called ‘insurable event’ like a fire or flood, your buildings insurance may well cover the cost of removing it.